From The Archives

 Ad: Scan of ad from UK mag.

-Note 2: At the Greyhound gig: "One time we were playing at the Croydon Greyhound, which holds about 600.
+Note 2: "One time we were playing at the Croydon Greyhound, which holds about 600.
 It was packed with about 400 and about 30 or so punks jumped on stage and started pogoing around , almost took over, but we kept playing.
 It coulda turned into an ugly scene, but we took control again".
 Ivor Hay, interview from Pulp fanzine, 1978.

 20-Jun-77